GeorgLink/Business-Model-Canvas-MD-template/Customer_Segments.md

  * Education: Appealing to people with some college education to college educated people.<br>

 # Development over Time:
 * Production of an automated moderator team based on artificial intelligence input from moderator team monitored over the beginning startup period (first inital 2-4 years).
-[Cut Costs overtime][Potentially market AI to other boards depending on success?]// Overtime, push for cleaner scripts and coding to allow for more seemless and quicker transition from pages to posts/comments/images. <br>
+[Cut Costs overtime][Potentially market AI to other boards depending on success?]// Overtime, push for cleaner scripts and coding to allow for more seemless and quicker transition from pages to posts/comments/images.
+Our customer needs might alter over time, but we will do our best to adapt to these changes.
+Our flexibility will enable the forum to be continously relevant and within the occupied space of consumers time. <br>